Decoding 17 out of 21: Understanding Percentages and Their Applications

 Understanding the Basics: What Does 17 out of 21 Mean?

 The phrase "17 out of 21" represents a fraction: 17/21.
 This fraction signifies that 17 represents a part of a larger whole, which is 21.
-To understand its significance, we need to convert this fraction into a percentage.
+Still, to understand its significance, we need to convert this fraction into a percentage.
 A percentage is simply a fraction expressed as a part of 100.

 Calculating the Percentage: From Fraction to Percentage